 Email marketing has been rumored to be dead.
 Don’t believe that just yet.
 People still read emails.
 In fact, 80% of retail businesses say that email marketing is the number one customer retention, according to eMarketer.

 If you’re a business, you need to be able to design your emails with style.
-As competition grows endlessly, your emails must capture attention in a single glance, or you risk getting your email ignored and deleted.
+As competition grows endlessly and even if you’re using the best email marketing services, your emails must capture attention in a single glance, or you risk getting your email ignored and deleted.

 Here are some designs that will surely light up a bulb and inspire you to make your own.